 If you or a family member receives DLA or PIP you should include this in your income figures.
 However also include an equivalent amount in your living expenses for “Disability Payments” thus cancelling the income out.

 If your income is made up of a combination of benefits and wages it is possible you will have some disposable income.
-In these circumstances you may have to start an IPA.
+In these circumstances you may have make payments towards your debts.

 Does your Spouse or Partner have to pay your Debts?

 If you are living with a Spouse or Partner they are not responsible for paying your debt.
 However you must declare their income and living expenses on your application form.
 This allows the OR to calculate the full household disposable income.